MislavJaksic/Knowledge-Repository/Productivity/ChrisSparks/ExperimentWithoutLimit.md

 #### Experiments

-Improve health:
+Think of goals as experiments.
+Commit for a month and then review them.
+How can you improve your goals?
+Do you still think they are worth pursuing?

+Experiment:
+* STEP 1: What is a SMART goal that could improve your life?
+* STEP 2: What are the hypotheses that need to be tested?
+* STEP 3: Which hypothesis is critical to the experiment’s success?
+What is the result necessary to support completion on this goal?
+* STEP 4: How will you quickly test this hypothesis?
+How will you adjust if your test does not have the desired result?

+`Improve health`:
-* exercise using Home Workout phone app on Monday, Wednesday, Friday
+* exercise using Home Workout phone app
+* do it every day
-* after morning routine (~7:20)
+* during morning routine (~6:35)
-* for 4 weeks (until 30.03.2020.)

-Find new ideas:
+`Find new ideas`:
-* read half a chapter of Steven Pinker's book
+* read Steven Pinker's book Sense of Style for an hour
+* do it every day
-* before evening routine (~22:00)
+* during evening routine (~21:30)
 * until you read it
 * take notes!
 * other books: Farnam Street, Code Complete, Thinking Fast and Slow

-Find niches I can solve:
+`Find niches I can solve`:
-* TODO
 * Hacker News?
 Job postings?
+Open Source Projects?

-Meet capable people:
+`Meet capable people`:
-* every odd Saturday in a month call a friend from the list
+* every Friday call a friend
 * arrange a meeting, coffee or just chat